 Now, its capabilities extend far beyond a simple drawing tool.
 With the introduction of Signals ChemDraw, the application has become a robust, comprehensive solution, purpose-built to simplify, facilitate, and accelerate chemistry communication and the transformation of chemical drawings into shareable chemical knowledge.

 "The ability to create a chemical drawing via ChemDraw is not the endgame.
-The endgame is globally communicating your research to your peers"
+The endgame is globally communicating your research to your peers and share your discoveries"